TechMagic

 Working with dedicated software teams is advantageous for every business that uses it in the right context and with a reliable vendor.
 Here's a roundup of the most common benefits.

-Lower Costs
+Lower costs

 Hiring a dedicated development team allows companies to avoid many of the costs associated with hiring in-house employees.
 You don't need to spend money on advertising vacancies, recruiters, or employee relocation.
 You won’t pay for health and unemployment insurance, CPD training, or cover the cost of a gym membership or other perks.
 You don't even have to pay taxes on such team members.
 What's more, you can hire a dedicated software development team from countries with lower hourly rates for IT specialists, such as Ukraine, and save even more.

 With a dedicated development team, you don't have to spend weeks or months hiring all the people you need as the vendor will offer you a shortlist of candidates ready to start working right after you decide on who you want.
 Moreover, since the team is formed of the vendor's employees, they may have already worked together before.
-So, they know how to quickly join the workflow and adapt, requiring little time to coordinate as a team.
-Even without this benefit, these professionals are accustomed to the setup and will be ready to start working and cooperating immediately.

 One of the best things about working with a dedicated development team is that you get to choose the level of management on your end.
 For instance, you can take full control, selecting each team member, leaving comments, edits, and tasks via Jira or Slack, and leading general meetings.
 Or you can hire a project manager who will monitor and control all processes, providing you with regular reports.
-This way, you can be sure that the project develops according to your vision.

-Easy Scaling
+Easy scaling

 When you work with dedicated software teams, you choose the composition of your team.
 You can also scale it up or down to meet your changing needs.
 Your vendor will recruit additional staff for you in days if needed.
 So, usually, there are no recruiting delays.
+That flexibility matters when team size has to change because of new integrations, tighter deadlines, product pivots, or new project milestones.

 As already mentioned, you pay for each team member's salary plus the vending company fee.
 Some companies prefer to issue the fee as a separate line in the invoice.
 In any case, you can easily calculate the final price as you negotiate the rates in advance, and it won’t change until the end of the project unless you add members to your team.
 So, there are no unexpectedly fat paychecks.